The money you make

 P

-Writes and publishes automatically
+Writes and publishes the story

 What you get